-Regarding the FlightZoomer Sensorics app: This app runs on the aforementioned smartphone "Sensorics" device.
-The app receives all flight parameters in real time from the flight controller via the MAVLink interface and transmits flight parameters or "telemetry" via cellular network to the Relay server, which then forwards the data in near real time to a second smartphone device, which runs the FlightZoomer Groundstation app and acts as a groundstation.
+There is the FlightZoomer Sensorics app.
+This app runs on a smartphone device, which is mounted on an RC aircraft.
+The app receives all flight parameters in real time from the flight controller via the MAVLink interface and transmits them via cellular network to the Relay server, which then forwards the data in near real time to a second smartphone device, which runs the FlightZoomer Groundstation app and acts as a groundstation.

-4.3 The apps
+4.2 The apps